Sv443/BetterYTM/README.md

 <br>

 ### Features:
-All of these can be configured in the menu that can be found by clicking on your avatar.
+All of these can be toggled and configured in the configuration menu.
 - Layout:
   - Open any song's lyrics on genius.com which generally has higher quality than YouTube's providers
   - Quick actions on songs in a queue, to quickly open their lyrics or remove them from the queue